maxim2266/pump/README.md

 #### Benchmarks
 All benchmarks below simply pump integers through stages with no processing at all, thus only measuring the overhead associated with running stages themselves.
 The first benchmark (the simplest pass-through stage) shows a very small overhead probably due to compiler optimisations, but that also highlights the fact that the iteration itself is generally quite efficient.
+Using for-range loop (second benchmark) gives a constant overhead of just a few nanoseconds per iteration.
 Benchmarks for `Pipe` and `Parallel` stages show higher overhead because of the Go channels used internally (one channel for `Pipe` stage, and two for `Parallel`).
 ```
 ▶ go test -bench .
 goos: linux
 goarch: amd64
 pkg: github.com/maxim2266/pump
 cpu: Intel(R) Core(TM) i5-8500T CPU @ 2.10GHz
-BenchmarkSimple-6     	608652330	         1.934 ns/op
+BenchmarkSimple-6      	621101976         1.942 ns/op
+BenchmarkRangeFunc-6   	264930876         4.554 ns/op
-BenchmarkPipe-6       	 9804087	       120.4 ns/op
+BenchmarkPipe-6        	 9554814        123.3 ns/op
-BenchmarkParallel-6   	 3579961	       341.2 ns/op
+BenchmarkParallel-6    	 3374488        340.0 ns/op
 ```

 #### Project status